 Notary can be used with Yubikey 4 keys, via a PKCS11 interface when the Yubikey has CCID mode enabled.
-The Yubikey will be prioritized to store root keys, and will require user touch-input for signing.
-Note that Yubikey support is included with the Docker Engine 1.11 client for use with Docker Content Trust.
+The Yubikey is prioritized to store root keys, and requires user touch-input for signing.
+Yubikey support is included with the Docker Engine 1.11 client for use with Docker Content Trust.

 Yubikey support requires Yubico PIV libraries (bundled with the PIV tools) to be available in standard library locations.